dumux/dumux/examples/shallowwaterfriction/doc/intro.md

-At the left border a discharge boundary condition is applied as inflow boundary condition with q = -1.0 ($m^2 s^{-1}.
+At the left border a discharge boundary condition is applied as inflow boundary condition with q = -1.0 ($`m^2 s^{-1}`$).
 At the right border a water fixed depth boundary condition is applied for the outflow.
-Normal flow is assumed, therefor the water depth at the right border is calculated after the of Gaukler-Manning-Strickler equation:
+Normal flow is assumed, therefore the water depth at the right border is calculated after the of Gaukler-Manning-Strickler equation:

  $` v_m = 1/n * R_{hy}^{2/3} * I_s^{1/2}`$